CyrylG/CV/README.md

 ## 👨‍💻Cyryl Gotkowicz

-Bilingual Junior software developer with a passion for maths, coding and problem solving
+Bilingual junior software developer with a passion for maths, coding and problem solving
 - Recent graduate from Makers Academy full time software development course
 - Proficient in Ruby and JavaScript.
 Experience in Python
 - Knowledgeable in coding practices such as Agile methodologies, Test-Driven Development and version control